Greensky-gs/Greensky-gs/README.md

 In my life I like ananas, listen to music and sleep

+I have two goals : be an amazing programmer and speak french, english, chinese, italian and spanish

 ## Contact
 If you want to contact me, go on [this discord server](https://discord.gg/fHyN5w84g6).